crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

 I have explored various approaches to incorporating speech into the calendar so that dates, time and event text can be converted into spoken audio.
-The current version of Talk Calendar uses a word concatenation speech synthesizer to play-back pre-recorded English words.
-Words were recorded in a headless RAW audio format and converted to hexadecimal values.
-The voice used by this version of Talk Calendar is based on my own recordings and so is subject to same license as the project.
+The first versions of Talk Calendar used a word concatenation speech synthesizer to play-back pre-recorded English words using common generic words for the event summary (e.g. birthday, anniversary, dentist etc.).
+I have attempted to move away from this approach by using recorded diphones and constructing words from these.
+This is known as diphone speech synthesis and used by speech synthesizers such as [Flite](http://www.festvox.org/flite/).

+The event summary can be read out with this version of Talk Calendar but the number of words recognised is constrained to common generic words used to describe a personal calendar event such as *anniversary, appointment, birthday, cafe, car, dentist, doctor, driver, family, funeral, holiday, hospital, meeting, party, payment, reminder, restaurant, service, task, television, travel, visit, wedding, work*.
+You can use two or more words for the event summary such as "birthday party", "dentist appointment", "car service" etc. I have been adding some common English first names to the dictionary so that it is possible to readout a first name and birthday e.g. "Fred birthday".
+However, many first names have not yet been implemented and so this feature is far from complete.
+If an event word is not recognised then it is skipped over.
+The audio speech rate (speed) can be changed to help with speech audibility.

+The voice used by Talk Calendar is derivative work based on the diphone collection created by Alan W Black and Kevin A Lenzo which is free for use for any purpose (commercial or otherwise) and subject to the light restrictions [detailed here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).
+I have used the same licence for the voice that I have created.
+There is information about recording your own diphones [here](http://festvox.org/bsv/x2401.html) and in the speech synthesis lecture by Professor Alan W Black [here](https://www.youtube.com/watch?v=eDjtEsOvouM&t=1459s).
+Further details of my diphone speech synthesizer can be found [here](https://github.com/crispinprojects/diphone-talker).

-The [Flite](http://www.festvox.org/flite/) free open-source text-to-speech (TTS) engine developed at Carnegie Mellon University (CMU) and the University of Edinburgh is available in the Debian repositories.
-However, I discovered using [pkgs.org](https://pkgs.org/) that a number of distributions do not have Flite in their repositories and so it cannot be assumed that the [Flite](https://packages.debian.org/bookworm/flite1-dev) speech synthesis shared library is always available and the Flite [API](http://cmuflite.org/doc/flite_7.html#C-example) can be used.
+I have been considering using the [Flite](http://www.festvox.org/flite/) free open-source text-to-speech (TTS) engine developed at Carnegie Mellon University (CMU) and the University of Edinburgh.
+Although it is available in the Debian repositories I discovered using [pkgs.org](https://pkgs.org/) that a number of distributions do not have Flite in their repositories and so it cannot be assumed that the [Flite](https://packages.debian.org/bookworm/flite1-dev) speech synthesis shared library is always available and the Flite [API](http://cmuflite.org/doc/flite_7.html#C-example) can be used.
+Currently, Talk Calendar does not reply on the Flite library which may or may not be present in a particular Linux distribution using its own speech synthesizer instead.

-In an attempt to get around this issue I compiled  flite_cmu_us_kal16  from [source](https://github.com/festvox/flite) on x86 hardware and used it locally.
-I soon discovered that the disadvantage of this approach in that the Flite voice "flite_cmu_us_kal16" would have to be compiled on different x86, ARM64 hardware for this approach to be universal and that the application would have to provide these binaries (not ideal).
-With the current version of Talk Calendar  the speech synthesizer is part of the code base and so you can compile it on both x86 and ARM64 hardware.
-Speech does not rely on an external library which may or may not be present.

 I explored the possibility of using [eSpeak](https://espeak.sourceforge.net/) which is widely available in Linux distributions.
 I discovered a potential eSpeak license compatibility issue in that some of its components may not be compatible with the GTK LGPL v2.1 license.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
 Consequently, I decided not to use eSpeak.

-Flite uses the diphone speech synthesis method.
-I have been developing a small diphone speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/diphone-talker).
-Unfortunately, speech quality is poor compared to using flite_cmu_us_kal16 and so more work is needed before it could be used to replace the current word concatenation approach.
 I have also been working on a formant speech synthesizer the technique used by eSpeak.
 More details of this formant speech synthesizer approach can be found [here](https://github.com/crispinprojects/formant-synthesizer).

 ### Audio Thread